fizalihsan/fizalihsan.github.io/source/technology/transaction.md

 # Overview

-* JTA & JTS
+* JTA (Java Transaction API)
-  * JTA is a high level, implementation-independent, protocol independent API that allows applications and application servers to access transactions.
-An API like JDBC implemented by vendors - typically by commercial servers or by open source txn managers such as JBoss Txn Service or JOTM.
+  * is a high-level, implementation-independent, protocol-independent API that allows applications and application servers to access transactions.
+  * is an API, just like JDBC, implemented by vendors - typically by commercial servers or by open source txn managers such as JBoss Txn Service or JOTM.
-  * JTS (Java Transaction Services) - JTS specifies the implementation of a Transaction Manager which supports JTA and implements the Java mapping of the OMG Object Transaction Service (OTS) 1.1 specification at the level below the API.
-JTS propagates transactions using the Internet Inter-ORB Protocol (IIOP).
+* JTS (Java Transaction Services)
+  * specifies the implementation of a Transaction Manager which supports JTA and implements the Java mapping of the OMG Object Transaction Service (OTS) 1.1 specification at the level below the API.
+  * JTS propagates transactions using the Internet Inter-ORB Protocol (IIOP).
 * JTA interfaces
   * `UserTransaction` Interface
   * `javax.transaction.UserTransaction` - allows to programmatically begin, commit or rollback txns, or get status.
   * `TransactionManager` Interface
   * primarily used within the Declarative Txn Model.

-# Transaction Properties
+# Consistency Models

-<span style="color:red">TODO </span>

 ## ACID property

 * **Atomicity** - means a txn must either be a commit or rollback all updates as a single unit of work.
-* **Consistency** - means during the course of the txn, the resource (db or EMS) will not be left in an inconsisten state.
+* **Consistency** - means during the course of the txn, the resource (db or EMS) will not be left in an inconsistent state.
 * **Isolation** - During the course of the txn, intermittent status of various participants is not visible to the external world.
 * **Durability** - means when the txn is committed, then it is guaranteed that the txn is complete and the db or JMS updates are permanent.

+ACID properties mean that once a transaction is complete, its data is consistent (*tech lingo: write consistency*) and stable on disk, which may involve multiple distinct memory locations.

+Write consistency can be a wonderful thing for application developers, but it also requires sophisticated locking which is typically a heavyweight pattern for most use cases.

 ## BASE property